110 – Written Directives

 • Internal Affairs Division

-• An SME — preferably the same SME who assisted in the drafting or revision of the department policy at issue, but a new SME may be designated if that person is unavailable
+• An SME — preferably the same SME who assisted in the drafting or revision of the policy at issue, but a new SME may be designated if that person is unavailable

-• An SOP uses precise language to describe particular duties and processes; a department policy uses general terms to set broad parameters.
+• An SOP uses precise language to describe particular duties and processes; a policy uses general terms to set broad parameters.

-• An SOP applies only to a particular command, bureau, or division; a department policy applies across all of HCSO.
+• An SOP applies only to a particular command, bureau, or division; a policy applies across all of HCSO.

 Subject-Matter Expert (SME): A person with real, practical knowledge and experience about what it takes to do a particular job.
 A person may be considered an SME regardless of their rank; the important factor is that their knowledge and experience is helpful in the crafting of written directives.